hesam-lfz/draft-exercises/README.md

 In this exercise, you will practice a common software engineer's task---reverse engineering unfamiliar codebase, in order to gain familiarity and to add extensions/modifications.

 You will be cloning a public, medium-size codebase on GitHub.
-After spending some time with the codebase to become familiar with it and "reverse engineer" its workings, you will be adding a couple of features to it.
+After spending some time with the codebase to become familiar with it and "reverse engineer" its workings, you will be adding a few features to it.

 ## Exercise